 Climate, in a narrow sense, can be defined as the average weather conditions for a particular location and period of time.
 In a wider sense, it is the state of the climate system.
 Climate can be described in terms of statistical descriptions of the central tendencies and variability of relevant elements such as temperature, precipitation, atmospheric pressure, humidity and winds or through combinations of elements, such as weather types and phenomena that are typical to a location, region or the world for any period of time.

-The WMO Membership comprises 185 countries and 6 territories.
+The WMO Membership comprises 187 states and 6 territories.

 Both states and territories may become WMO Members.
 Member Territories include: Any territory or group of territories maintaining its own Meteorological Service and listed in Annex II of WMO Basic Documents No. 1 (page 25 ); any territory or group of territories maintaining its own Meteorological Service that is not listed in Annex II but which is not responsible for the conduct of its international relations; or any trust territory or group of trust territories maintaining its own Meteorological Service and administered by the United Nations.